 Illinois Tool Works’ Policy:

-Illinois Tool Works’ Supplier Code of Conduct and Terms and Conditions of Purchase require our suppliers upon request to conduct their own due diligence and provide written documentation as to whether products containing 3TG used in the manufacture of our products, originate from outside the Conflict Region or if they originate from within the Conflict Region, that the mines or smelters be verified as “conflict free” by an independent third party.
+These requests are supported by Illinois Tool Works’ Supplier Code of Conduct and Terms and Conditions of Purchase, which require our suppliers upon request to conduct their own due diligence and provide written documentation as to whether products containing 3TG used in the manufacture of our products originate from outside the Covered Countries, or, if they originate from within the Covered Countries, that the mines or smelters be verified as “conflict free” by an independent third party.

-If we discover products containing 3TG procured by us is produced in the Conflict Region from facilities that are not verified “conflict free” facilities, we will use our best efforts to transition the product to be conflict free.
-While striving to avoid sourcing product containing 3TG from unverified smelters or refiners, Illinois Tool Works does not intend to prevent its suppliers from sourcing from verified mines located within the DRC and surrounding countries (as doing so could be detrimental to the legitimate economies and populations of those countries).
-Suppliers are encouraged to continue support of verified smelters in the Conflict Region and are advised to take similar measures with their sub-suppliers to ensure alignment and traceability throughout the supply chain and back to the smelter.
+If we discover that products procured by us contain 3TG from the Covered Countries that is processed by facilities that are not third party-verified or in the process of becoming verified, we will take steps to transition the product to other smelters and refiners that conform to this policy.
+We do not seek to embargo responsibly sourced 3TG from the Covered Countries (as doing so could be detrimental to the legitimate economies and populations of those countries).
+Suppliers are therefore encouraged to continue support of verified smelters in the Covered Countries and to take similar measures with their supply chains.

-The information provided by Illinois Tool Works’ suppliers is used to conduct our due diligence, including assessing reports for completeness and consistency.
-We compare the aggregation of smelter lists provided by our suppliers with the Conflict-Free Sourcing Initiative (CFSI) list of compliant smelters to determine which smelters are DRC conflict free.
-Information provided by our suppliers is used in the development of Illinois Tool Works’ Conflict Minerals Report and Form SD filed with the SEC each year and posted on its web site.
+The information provided by Illinois Tool Works’ suppliers is used to conduct our due diligence.
+In addition to assessing supplier reports for completeness and consistency, we compare the smelter and refiner lists provided by our suppliers with the Responsible Mineral Initiative’s list of compliant smelters and refiners to determine which facilities are third party-verified or in the process of becoming verified.
+Information provided by our suppliers is used to inform our risk assessments and risk mitigation activities and in the development of Illinois Tool Works’ Conflict Minerals Report and Form SD filed with the SEC each year and posted on its website.

-Illinois Tool Works also maintains a web- and telephone-based reporting system (Helpline), providing any interested party a confidential reporting mechanism by which they can communicate issues and concerns regarding Illinois Tool Works’ supply chain.
+Illinois Tool Works also maintains a web- and telephone-based reporting system (Helpline), providing any interested party a confidential reporting mechanism by which they can communicate issues and concerns regarding Illinois Tool Works’ supply chain, including issues and concerns relating to conflict minerals.

 E. Scott Santi